 Leave some slack in the rope that holds up the flag so it will stand out from the pole far enough to clear the pole's turbulence for better accuracy.
 There is also a windspeed scale developed by the English Navy called the Force Beaufort Scale which will work for us too.

 Then get a calendar that has boxes for every day and mark on it an estimated number of hours per day that the wind was blowing at 10 mph or more.
 Care and perseverance here will help for accuracy.
 Mark the days when you forgot too, so they don't figure in the tally.
-Do this for at least a couple of weeks, and more like a couple of months.
-What you'll get is a list of estimations between 10 and 15 MPH, (using the flag method) most useable daily wind falls in this range, That is, if it's less, we can't use it.
+Do this for week or so for every season (monsoon, surasco, false spring, indian summer, etc.) Get samples of unique weather that you can use to extrapolate as outlined below.
+What you'll have is a list of estimations between 10 and 15 MPH, (using the flag method) most useable daily wind falls in this range, That is, if it's less, we can't use it.
 More is rare, mark those days too.

 To confirm your figures, get a record of what the wind was doing at the nearest weather station during this time and a years average for daily wind.
 Then extrapolate your site's wind energy potential for the year like this: The wind speed at the station and the wind speed at your site are connected like a ratio.
 So whatever you got on that day will be in proportion to what wind was blowing at the station, so long as they've got the same terrain and are within a "reasonable" distance.
 Figure up how many hours it was blowing say 12 MPH, check the